-This one-on-one, in home dog behavioural consultation is perfect for people trying to come to grips with the basics of dog training or looking for a professional eye to point them in the right direction.
+This one-on-one, in home dog behavioural consultation is perfect for people trying to come to grips with the basics of dog training or looking for a professional eye to point them in the right direction with their dog behaviour.
 With my help you will discover what your dog is trying to communicate to you, how they learn, be taught some basic training skills and given some sound advice your dog’s behaviour including behavioral problems.

 Behaviour problems we commonly deal with